This post may contain affiliate links. Please read our disclosure policy.

 In the last couple of weeks, I’ve shared classic Korean vegetable pancakes (buchimgae, naturally vegan) and gluten-free, vegan zucchini fritters made with rice flour.
 Now it’s the turn of these high-protein crispy vegetable fritters made with chickpea flour!
 These lie somewhere between Korean vegetable pancakes and chickpea flour pancakes/fritters but are wonderfully crisp and packed with flavor!

-Chickpeas are one of my favorite legumes, which is why I always have a stash in my freezer ready to make stews and dishes like Lebanese fatteh.
+Chickpeas are one of my favorite legumes, which is why I always have a stash in my freezer ready to make vegetable chickpea stew and dishes like Lebanese fatteh.
 However, I’ve recently become interested in making and using homemade chickpea flour – like with this chickpea flour pasta and these crispy vegetable fritters.
 These chickpea flour pancakes/fritters are far more nutrient and protein-dense than those made with general all-purpose flour AND have an extra dimension of flavor, too!

 All you need for these crispy vegetable fritters are just 9 ingredients and about 25 minutes!
 Even better, these veggie pancakes are a great way to encourage kids (and yourself) to eat more veggies!
 More so, the veggies you use for these gluten-free fritters are super versatile – use what you have in your crisper drawer as a great way to use up leftover veggies!